Fears about blogging & Dmitri Kasterine at the National Portrait Gallery

 It took me a long to decide to be blogging again.
-It´s really scary to write about one´s thoughts and have all the world judge you (well at least your close friends as your first readers).
+It's really scary to write about one's thoughts and have all the world judge you (well at least your close friends as your first readers).
 I have never been confident or comfortable about my writing even though I had been writing here and there for quite some time.
-It´s probably the reason why I was attracted to visual arts in the first place because words do not hold the same power for me than a visual image.
+It's probably the reason why I was attracted to visual arts in the first place because words do not hold the same power for me as visual images.

 Words do not easily rain from heaven for me.
 I dig graveyards to extract words enough to be able to tell a story.
 But here I am trying to blog about art just because it matters to me.

 I guess it's the same for art.
 You have to be bold enough to put yourself out there.

 You have to believe that what you want to say is important.
 You have to trust that others can judge you but you still need to carry on.

 "It's okay to be nervous because that means you want to do it," said the legendary photographer Dmitri Kasterene at the National Portrait Gallery, a rare visit that I attended two weeks ago in the NPR Late Shift events.
 Dmitri is known for photographing the most eminent cultural icons in the 20th century like Stanley Kubrick, Francis Bacon and an array of literary figures.
 What Dmitri had was his special way of convincing these artists to trust him and in a way, to strip for him.